 Where does bacterial soft rot come from?
-Soft rots are caused by several bacteria, most commonly Pectobacterium carotovorum (previously called Erwinia carotovora), Dickeya dadantii (previously called Erwinia chrysanthemi), and certain species of Pseudomonas, Bacillus and Clostridium.
-These bacteria can enter plants through wounds caused by tools, insects, severe weather such as hail, or through natural openings.
+Soft rots are caused by several bacteria, most commonly species of Pectobacterium [particularly Pectobacterium carotovorum (previously called Erwinia carotovora)], Dickeya species [particularly Dickeya dadantii (previously called Erwinia chrysanthemi)], and certain species of Pseudomonas, Bacillus and Clostridium.
+These bacteria can enter plants through wounds caused by tools, insects, and severe weather such as hail, as well as through natural openings.
 The bacteria can be spread from plant to plant by insects, on contaminated tools, or by movement of infested plant debris, soil, or contaminated water.
 Bacterial soft rots tend to be more of a problem during wet weather and can be more severe when plants lack sufficient calcium.

 How do I save a plant with bacterial soft rot?
 Once soft rot bacteria have infected plant tissue, there are no treatments.
 Immediately remove and discard infected plants or plant parts.
 DO NOT bury or compost this material.